-Static grass from Woodland Scenics and others has revolutionised realistic ground cover on model railways.
 When applied right, the tiny threads stand upright giving an unrivalled just-like-real grass and small plant effect.
-It’s soooo much better than the sawdust variety scatter materials of previous generations.
+It’s soooo much better than the low-grade sawdust variety scatter materials that previous generations had to work with.

 But getting your static grass to look good, and laying it isn’t as simple as just sprinkling it over an area of the landscape (I’ve included some tips to help at the end of this article).

 The first type of applicator many modellers try is the puffer variety.
-Essentially, a plastic bottle with a mesh lid.
+Essentially, these are a plastic bottle with a mesh lid.
 Filling the bottle and squeezing it sends a shower of grass fibres over the target area.
-They’re cheap and can distribute grass over a reasonable area quickly.
+They’re cheap and can distribute grass over a small area quickly.

 That’s the good news.

-The bad news is that to get the nylon fibres to stand erect a static charge needs applying and puffers don’t deliver this.
+The bad news is that to get the flock and fibres to stand erect a static charge needs applying and puffers don’t rarely deliver this.

 As mentioned above, what’s really needed is a way of applying an electrical charge to energise the fibres as they are dispensed.